Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: General equations and slow-roll conditions

 In order to check for consistency with the observation, one can, in principle, obtain the observables corresponding to the perturbations associated with the pivot scale $k$ in terms of slow-roll parameters as

 The above expressions are obtained using leading-order slow-roll approximation, assuming the higher-order contributions are heavily suppressed.
-Please note that these observables depend on the time variable $N_k$, representing the duration between the end of inflation and the epoch when the pivot scale $k$ leaves the Hubble horizon.
+These observables depend explicitly on the e-folding number $N_k$, defined as the interval between horizon exit of the pivot scale and the end of inflation.
+Since $N_k$ is determined by the precise end of inflation, any inaccuracy in the slow-roll estimation of the end-of-inflation propagates directly into these leading-order predictions.
 Typically, this duration is considered to be $N_k \sim 50 - 60$.
+However, as we shall demonstrate, even shifts of order unity in $N_k$ can translate into corrections in $n_s$ at the level of $10^{-3}$, which is comparable to present and projected observational precision.
 However, it is a model-dependent quantity and in order to obtain the exact duration $N_k$, one must consider the post-inflationary dynamics, i.e., the reheating epoch.
-In the very next section, we will focus on this, which is also known as the quantitative analysis of reheating.
+A consistent determination of $N_k$ therefore requires incorporating the post-inflationary expansion history.
+In the next section, we implement this through the quantitative analysis of reheating.